stanford-web-security/assign1/src/SOLUTIONS.md

 Attack input:

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 Server code: